CAFDataProcessing/worker-languagedetection/README.md

 ### worker-languagedetection-container
 This project builds a Docker image that packages the Language Detection Worker for deployment.
 It can be found in [worker-languagedetection-container](worker-languagedetection-container).

+### language-detection
+An interface for language detection implementations.
+It can be found in [language-detection](language-detection)

+### language-detection-cld2
+An implementation of the [language-detection](language-detection) api which wraps the Compact Language Detector 2 library.
+It can be found in [language-detection-cld2](language-detection-cld2).